cosmos/sdk-tutorials/tutorials/ns-auction/docs/02-mitigating-front-running-with-vote-extesions.md.md

 ## Prerequisites

-Before implementing vote extensions to mitigate front-running, ensure you have a module ready to implement the vote-extensions with.
-If you need to create or reference a similar module, see `x/auction` for guidance.
+Before implementing vote extensions to mitigate front-running, ensure you have a module ready to implement the vote extensions with.
+If you need to create or reference a similar module, see `x/ns-auction` for guidance.

 In this section, we will discuss the steps to mitigate front-running using vote extensions.
 We will introduce new types within the `abci/types.go` file.
 These types will be used to handle the process of preparing proposals, processing proposals, and handling vote extensions.